-Make a poster 22" x 28" displayed horizontally with the standard 2" x 4" label in the lower right-hand corner, stating name, age, township and club.
-See Poster instructions on pages 14 and 15 of the Periscope for more specific instructions.
+Make a poster 22" x 28" displayed horizontally with the standard 2" x 4" label in the lower right-hand corner, stating name, age, township and club. .
+See the "4-H Poster and Notebook Requirements" section for more information.

 MINI 4-H (K-1): ANIMAL/LIVESTOCK POSTERS